 1. Pregnant Women.

-Prenatal stress has been linked to a downregulation of MOA (monoamine oxidase).
+Prenatal stress has been linked to the downregulation of MOA (monoamine oxidase).

 2. High Estrogen.